 Sat, June 1, 2024, LEVEL UP and Find Your Path!, 4:40 – 6:30 pm at White Mountains Community College.
 NHVR career and college exploration event for students.
 White Mts Level Up event flyer

-The Next Steps NH project provides professional development and coaching to selected New Hampshire high schools for the purpose of increasing the graduation rate of students with disabilities, and students at risk.
+The Next Steps NH project provided professional development and coaching to selected New Hampshire high schools for the purpose of increasing the graduation rate of students with disabilities and students at risk.